inaos/iron-array/DESIGN_DECISIONS.md

+## Containers

+### General

+#### Shape Immutability

+For now we decided that it is not a priority for iron-array to change the shape of a container after creation.
+For now the containers are immutable in term of shape and size.
+The content however can of course be updated.

 ## Operations on Matrices and Vectors

 * We follow the numpy convention (e.g. matmul) and leverage the dtshape information to determine whether we have to issue a BLAS level 2 oder level 3 function.